wyleyr/hankel1867tr/03-I-Exposition.md

 representation everywhere in the [absolute whole numbers]{.text-sperren};
 but if a number is so constituted that it contains several such absolute numbers as elements, it is called a <dfn>combined</dfn> or <dfn>complex</dfn>
-number, which by its combination at the same time specifies [angeben] the way these quantitative relationships make their appearance [zur Erscheinung kommen] in the objects and in their relation.
+number, which by its combination at the same time [specifies]{.origphrase title="angeben"} the way these quantitative relationships [make their appearance]{.origphrase title="zur Erscheinung kommen"}
+in the objects and in their relation.
 </p>
 </div>